Schedule Changes and Withdrawals

 Dropping a Course

-A course may be dropped by a student without approval from his/her academic advisor or other university official.
-Students who have been readmitted on academic/scholastic probation must also consult with their advisors prior to dropping or withdrawing.
-It is highly recommended that a student consult his/her academic advisor because of the impact on financial aid, graduation, veteran benefits, etc. After the online registration system is closed, all drops must be processed by the Office of the Registrar.
+It is highly recommended that a student consult his/her academic advisor before dropping because of possible impacts on financial aid and progress to graduation.
+After the online registration system is closed, all drops must be processed by the Office of the Registrar.
 A student who, by dropping a course, becomes registered for less than a normal load will be reclassified as a part-time student.

 In accordance with Texas Education Code 51.907 (Senate Bill 1231), passed during the 80th Texas Legislative Session, “an institution of higher education may not permit a student to drop more than six courses, including any course a transfer student has dropped at another institution of higher education.”
 Undergraduate students who completed a high school or equivalent program and enrolled in an institution of higher education prior to the Fall Semester of 2007 are exempt from the requirements of Senate Bill 1231.
 Undergraduate students who complete a high school program, or the equivalent, and enter a Texas public institution of higher education for the first time on or after the Fall Semester of 2007 are subject to the requirements of Senate Bill 1231.

-Beginning with the 2007‑2008 Academic Year, in accordance with Texas Education Code 51.907 (Senate Bill 1231), undergraduate students subject to Senate Bill 1231 will be permitted only six (6) non‑punitive drops during their undergraduate studies.
-Non‑punitive grades included in the maximum number of drops will be identified on the transcript with a grade of WS.
-Once a student has accumulated 6 (six) WS grades, the student will not be permitted to drop a course.
-Drops processed while withdrawing from the university will not be included in the maximum number of non‑punitive drops.
+Undergraduate students subject to Senate Bill 1231 will be permitted only six (6) non-punitive drops during their undergraduate studies.
+A non-punitive drop is a course that is dropped after the census date and by the drop deadline posted the official University academic calendar.
+Dropped courses that are counted toward the six-drop limit will be identified on the transcript with a grade of "WS."
+Once a student has accumulated 6 (six) "WS" grades, the student will not be permitted to drop a course.
+Drops processed while withdrawing from the university will not be included in the maximum number of non-punitive drops.

 In determining the number of non-punitive course drops by a student subject to Senate Bill 1231 when concurrent or co-requisite courses are involved, the following regulations will apply.
 (Concurrent and co-requisite courses are courses with different course numbers such as a lecture course with its own course number and a lab course with a different course number that must be taken at the same time.)